-A British couple who used in vitro fertilization (IVF) to conceive two children have filed a lawsuit, alleging that the Connecticut-based fertility clinic they relied on used an incorrect embryo-sperm combination with the second IVF procedure.
+A British couple who used in vitro fertilization (IVF) to conceive two children have filed a lawsuit, alleging that the Connecticut-based fertility clinic they relied on used an incorrect egg-sperm combination with the second IVF procedure.
 Rather than being full siblings with a donor mother’s eggs and the intended father’s sperm, the couple’s second child only shares one-half of his DNA with his brother.

 The apparent error was noticed almost immediately after the second child’s birth, as he appeared to be a different race than his brother.
 DNA testing revealed that the boys have different fathers.